qudus4l/Flower-Species-Image-Classifier/README.md

 ## Jupyter Notebook Details

 The model was developed using Jupyter Notebook, with gpu support for Apple's MPS only.
-The notebook includes code for data loading, pre-processing, and training the model.
+The notebook includes code for data loading, pre-processing, training the model, and testing the model.
-The training was done with 7 epochs and achieved a validation accuracy of 92.5%.
+The training was done with resnet50 and 7 epochs.
+It achieved a validation accuracy of 92.5%.
 The testing accuracy on a previously unseen dataset is 92.3%.

 The notebook also includes a function to load the saved checkpoint so that the model doesn't need to be retrained